Menna-atef22/Medical-image/Image_Quality_Viewer/README.md

   - **SNR Calculation**: Calculates the **Signal-to-Noise Ratio** (SNR) of the image.
   - **CNR Calculation**: Calculates the **Contrast-to-Noise Ratio** (CNR) of the image.
   - **Show Histogram**: Displays the **histogram** showing the intensity distribution of the image.

+### Acknowledgments

+A special thanks to Dr. Tamer Basha, whose guidance and expertise have been invaluable in the development of this project.
+We deeply appreciate your support and insightful feedback, which have significantly enhanced the application's design and functionality.

+Additionally, thanks to the open-source community for providing tools and libraries that made this project possible.